-Yes, the holidays are a time for revelry, but don’t let it get to your head – literally.
-The number of drunk drivers who get arrested skyrockets around this time of year so be careful.
-If you’re having alcoholic beverages, avoid getting behind the wheel.
-If you do, be certain that enough time has passed that you are not impaired and are safe to drive.
+Yes, the holidays are a time for revelry, but don’t let it get to your head.
+The number of drunk drivers who get arrested skyrockets around this time of year.
+If you’re drinking alcoholic beverages, avoid getting behind the wheel.
+Before driving, always be certain that enough time has passed that you are not impaired and are safe to drive.
 That last thing you want on your driving record is a DUI.

 Did you buy a car that is worth less now than what you owe on it?
-If you’re not sure, it’s important for you to find out.
-First, do your research and see what you owe versus the car’s value.
-The difference matters because you will only be paid the value of the car by your insurance company, not what you owe, if you are involved in an accident.
-If you owe more than the car’s current value, that means you will still owe money on the car if its totaled.
+If you’re unsure, it’s important to find out.
+This is because you are only covered for the current value of the car, not what you owe, if you get in an accident.
+If you owe more than the car’s current value, you will still owe money on the car if its totaled.
 This is true even if you have Collision coverage on your policy.
 Yes, even if it was the other driver’s fault, you may be at a loss without Gap Insurance.

-Imagine having to make payments on a totaled car while having to finance a new car.
+Imagine having to make payments on a totaled car while also financing a new one.
 With Gap Insurance, you don’t have to worry about that scenario ever becoming a reality.
 Gap Insurance closes that gap between what the car is worth and what you owe.
-So, if you do ever wreck your car, you can at least start at ground level.
-If you recently purchased a car worth less than what you owe, make sure to speak with an Insurance Specialist about your situation at (855) 919-4247.
-You can also call if you’d like multiple quotes or visit here to start the quote process online.
+If you recently purchased a car worth less than what you owe, speak with an Insurance Specialist about your situation at (855) 919-4247.
+You can also call if you’d like a free quote or visit here to buy your Car Insurance policy online.

-This content is offered for educational purposes only and does not represent contractual agreements, nor is it intended to replace manuals or instructions provided by the manufacturer or the advice of a qualified professional.
-The definitions, terms, and coverage in a given policy may be different than those suggested here and such policy will be governed by the language contained therein.
-No warranty or appropriateness for a specific purpose is expressed or implied.
+This content is offered for educational purposes only and does not represent contractual agreements.
+It should not replace manuals or instructions provided by the manufacturer or the advice of a qualified professional.
+The definitions, terms, and coverage in a given policy may be different than those suggested here.
+Such policy will be governed by the language contained therein, and no warranty or appropriateness for a specific purpose is expressed or implied.